titarenko/mystem-wrapper/README.md

 The only one clean, simple and performant Yandex `mystem` app wrapper module.

 Read about `mystem` [here](https://tech.yandex.ru/mystem/).
-Shorly, application `mystem` does morphological analysis of texts written in Russian language.
+Shorly, `mystem` does morphological analysis of texts written in Russian language.

 ## Installation